Security and IT teams work with — and manage — some of the most sophisticated tools on the planet.

 Between traditional security products’ limitations and the sprawl of devices, apps, cloud services, and more, security and IT teams are faced with more complexity in the cyber attack surface.

 Through API connections, CAASM bridges the silos of tools already in use.
-The CAASM platform collects source data about assets and asset-related information, then correlates that data for a full context of a company’s entire cyber attack surface.
+The CAASM solution collects source data about assets and asset-related information, then correlates that data for a full context of a company’s entire cyber attack surface.

 For an in-depth understanding, here are five reasons why CAASM adoption is rising.